November, 2024: Open Saturday Nov 16, 10-2!

-The farm store will be open on the below dates going forward for sales of raw honey (see below), frozen blueberries, Patricia’s famous low-sugar jam, local syrup, Vermont-made soy candles, and Vermont-themed cookbooks.
+The store will be open on the below dates going forward for sales of raw honey (see below), frozen blueberries, Patricia’s famous low-sugar jam, local syrup, Vermont-made soy candles, and Vermont-themed cookbooks.
+We have twenty different vintages of honey in stock including several 2024 Fall honeys–Aster, Knotweed, and a Goldenrod honey we’re calling “Old Gold ’24”, from right here in Granville, VT!

 We can also ship non-perishable merchandise to you!
 Please contact Rob by email (rob@vermontberries.com) or text (802-349-6485) with your order request.